BND Hamburger Icon

 3. Train your hiring staff on how to discuss company culture with applicants.

-According to Cluroe, any members of your organization involved in interviewing potential employees must have a good grasp of your business culture and refer to it throughout the hiring process.
-It is not sufficient to ask candidates if they will fit into the corporate culture, because “a smart candidate will know what you want to hear and give you the right answer,” he said.
+According to Cluroe, any interviewers in your organization must have a good grasp of your business culture and refer to it when hiring new employees.
+It is not sufficient to ask candidates if they will fit into the corporate culture; this is because “a smart candidate will know what you want to hear and give you the right answer,” he said.

-“Many companies talk about their culture in glowing terms during the interview,” said Mark Babbitt, founder and CEO of YouTern, a company that helps interns with their futures.
-“In fact, the culture segment of the interview has become a large portion of the ‘sales’ process when speaking with top candidates. we learned that we need to hire people who genuinely care about the people they work with and for and not hire those who show up to work every day just to collect a paycheck.”
+“Many companies talk about their culture in glowing terms during the interview,” said Mark Babbitt, founder and CEO of YouTern and WordIQ, a company that helps interns with their futures.
+“In fact, the culture segment of the interview has become a large portion of the ‘sales’ process when speaking with top candidates.
+We learned that we need to hire people who genuinely care about the people they work with and for, and not hire those who show up to work every day just to collect a paycheck.”

 The best candidates know this and are prepared with answers to the most common interview questions that take on the culture topic, Babbitt noted.
 “Unfortunately, that means both the interview questions and answers are both canned — perhaps even disingenuous.”

-To avoid this, provide your hiring staff with training courses and resources on how to successfully discuss company culture in a way that is honest and genuine.
+To avoid this, provide your hiring staff with training courses and resources on how to successfully discuss company culture honestly and genuinely.

 FYIDid you know